 Mass Spectrometry & Protein Chemistry

 Mass spectrometry (MS) has emerged as a core analytical technique in protein chemistry.
-Driven by the rapid development of instrumentation, analysis methods and computing tools, MS based proteomics is at the forefront of techniques in modern life sciene research.
-The power of modern MS can be illustrated when seen in historic perspective.
-Sequencing of a single decapeptide by traditional Edman degradation took approximately 10 hours, MS based proteomics can now not only identify several thousands of peptides and hundreds of proteins, but can also collect quantitative information as well as information about posttranslational modifications in the same time at 100 times the sensitivity.
+Driven by the rapid development of instrumentation, analysis methods and computing tools, MS based proteomics is at the forefront of techniques in modern life science research and nowadays allows the study of nearly complete proteomes.

-Chemical cross-linking in combination with mass spectrometry (XL-MS) is being increasingly used in proteomics research to gain structural information on proteins and protein complexes.
+Chemical cross-linking in combination with mass spectrometry (XL-MS) is being increasingly used in proteomics research to map sites of protein-protein interaction, gain low resolution structural information or to monitor conformational changes of protein complexes.
 In a cross-linking experiment, a reagent forms covalent bonds between specific residues that are in close spatial proximity to each other, thus revealing distance restraints between residues and hence interaction sites either within a protein or between different proteins.
-XL-MS has the unique ability to capture dynamic situations in a protein complex, which renders it appropriate to study a range of situations where x-ray crystallography is not applicable.
+XL-MS has the unique ability to capture protein dynamics in situ, which renders it appropriate to study a range of situations where no other structural biology technique (e.g. x-ray crystallography) is applicable.
 In addition, XL-MS is a very sensitive technique that can be applied to endogenous levels of proteins, and proteins within complex mixtures.